b. 1939 - d. 1994

 Born in Independence, Missouri, Dr. Margery Cook earned her doctorate in Medical Microbiology and Immunology at UCLA in 1968.

 In 1971, she and mentor Dr. Jack Stevens, published the first direct evidence that herpes simplex (the virus causing cold sores) can establish persistent latent infection in the spinal ganglia of mice.
-In 1987, she produced a report that the herpes simplex genome can remain harbored in trigeminal ganglia (a complex of nerves in the head and face area).
+In 1987, she produced a report that the herpes simplex genome can remain harbored in trigeminal ganglia (a complex of nerves in the head and face area), allowing the latent virus to reactivate.

 b.
 1951 - d.
 2012